Sharrnah/whispering/README.md

 ## Usage with 3rd Party Applications
 ### VRChat
 - run the script with `--osc_ip 127.0.0.1` parameter.
-This way it automatically writes the recognized text into the in-game chatbox.
+This way it automatically writes the recognized text into the in-game chat-box.

   example:

-  > `audioWhisper\audioWhisper.exe --model medium --task transcribe --energy 300 --osc_ip 127.0.0.1 --phrase_time_limit 8`
+  > `audioWhisper\audioWhisper.exe --model medium --task transcribe --energy 300 --osc_ip 127.0.0.1 --phrase_time_limit 9`

 ### Live Streaming Applications (OBS, vMix, XSplit ...)
-1. run the script with `--websocket_ip 127.0.0.1` parameter (127.0.0.1 if you are running everything on the same machine), and preferably also set a `--phrase_time_limit` if you expect not many pauses that could be recognized by the configured `--energy` and `--pause` values.
+1. run the script with `--websocket_ip 127.0.0.1` parameter (127.0.0.1 if you are running everything on the same machine), and set a `--phrase_time_limit` if you expect not many pauses that could be recognized by the configured `--energy` and `--pause` values.

    example:

-   > `audioWhisper\audioWhisper.exe --model medium --task translate --device_index 4 --energy 300 --phrase_time_limit 8 --websocket_ip 127.0.0.1`
+   > `audioWhisper\audioWhisper.exe --model medium --task translate --device_index 4 --energy 300 --phrase_time_limit 15 --websocket_ip 127.0.0.1`
 2. Find a streaming overlay website in the `websocket_clients` folder.
-(So far only `streaming-overlay-01` is optimized.)
+(So far only `streaming-overlay-01` is optimized as overlay with transparent background.)
 3. Add the HTML file to your streaming application.